-Trigunas or “Three – Gunas” are the most basic and innate qualities of matter that form the basis of mental set-up or personality in human beings.
-It is also used to characterise matter or things that we can see in front of us.
+Triguna or “Three – Gunas” are the most basic and innate qualities of matter that form the basis of mental set-up or personality in human beings.
+It is also used to characterize matter or things that we can see in front of us.

-Prakriti is an expression of Trigunas on Human Mind and Body
+Your Prakriti and Personality is an expression of Triguna

-The three trigunas of Sattva, Tamas, and Rajas are the three essential components or energies of the mind.
-In the word trigunas, “tri” stands for three and “gunās” stand for intangible components.
+The triguna of Sattva, Tamas, and Rajas are the three essential components or energies of the mind.
+In the word triguna, “tri” stands for three and “gunās” stand for intangible components.

 Ayurveda provides a distinct description of people on the basis of their Manasa (psychological) and Prakruti (constitution).